-Once the meal is made, children learn how to divide food into equal shares (whether that’s three apple slices each or a 12th of a cake), and count out the correct number of plates, cups and cutlery for the group.
+Once the meal is made, kids learn how to divide food into equal shares (whether that's three apple slices each or a 12th of a cake), and count out the correct number of plates, cups and cutlery for the group.

 All the while, educators can intentionally build numeracy skills by saying things like, “I'm cutting this orange in half,” “This rolling pin is heavy,” “Lunch is at 12 o'clock” or ‘This recipe says we need two cups of flour.”

 As well as encouraging a young child's number sense, child care cooking experiences also support literacy and language skills.

 Literacy is, ‘The foundation for reading, writing, communicating and socialising,' and recipes can be used to promote early literacy with sounds, words and language.

 In the child care kitchen, educators read out ingredient lists and methods, and Guardian explains that, ‘Cookbooks combine bright photos and clearly written lists of words, which allows children to relate the photos to the text and gain real understanding.'